Congregation Mikveh Israel: Third and Cherry Streets, 1782–1825

 Mikveh Israel built its first synagogue in 1782 at Third and Cherry Streets.
 Its initial location was moved after protest that its proposed site next to a church would offend the Dutch Reform Protestant congregants.
 Prominent Philadelphians including Benjamin Franklin and Robert Morris contributed to its building fund along with local merchant and synagogue member Ephraim Hart who would later organize the Board of Stock-Brokers.

 In September 1782, the congregation dedicated the new building on Cherry Street near Third Street.
 The building seated 200 persons and had accommodations for the clergy adjoining it.
 At the dedication, Seixas invoked heaven's blessing upon "the members of these states in Congress assembled and on His Excellency George Washington, commander general of these Colonies."

 Manuel Josephson (1729–1796) had also come to Mikveh Israel from New York in 1776.
 Josephson petitioned the synagogue board to build a mikveh in 1784 and by 1786 it was open under Johnson's organization.

 Seixas returned to New York in 1784 and Mikveh Israel invited his replacement at Shearith Israel, Jacob Raphael Cohen (1738-1811) to Philadelphia in Seixas' place.
 Cohen served at Mikveh Israel from 1784 until his death in September 1811.
+Cohen officially participated in the parade which honored ratification of the Constitution of the United States on July 4, 1788 in Philadelphia.

 Cohen was replaced in 1814 by Emanuel Nunes Carvalho (1771-1817) who had emigrated from Britain to Barbados to Charleston, South Carolina before being called to Mikveh Israel.
 Carvalho published A Key to the Hebrew Tongue (Philadelphia, 1815) and his A Sermon, preached on Sunday, July 7, 1816, on Occasion of the Death of the Rev. Mr. Gershom Mendes Seixas (Philadelphia, 1816) became the first Jewish sermon printed in the United States.
 Cohen served until his death in 1817.
 Abraham Israel Keys (1780-1828) served as minister from 1824 to 1828.